mt89vein/MiddlewarePipeline/README.md

         .UseWhen<Param, SecondMiddleware>(p => p.Type = SubDomainType.Second)
         .Use<CommonFinalyzeMiddleware>(); // finalization of pipeline

+// as you can see, it is very easy to add custom logic in any part of request execution

 // execution pipeline looks like this:
 // 1.
 Before next() delegate in CommonMiddleware
 // 2.
 Before next() delegate in SubdomainDetectMiddleware